aherbert/gdsc-smlm/docs/analysis_plugins.rst

 There are also additional options for single dataset processing.

-.. index:: image construction
+..
+  No index

-Image construction
+Image Construction
 ^^^^^^^^^^^^^^^^^^

 A super resolution image is required for analysis.
 If the image is very large then Fourier transform will be slow and may fail due to lack of memory.
 Options are provided to scale the image automatically to a suitable size for Fourier transform.
 Localisations are rendered onto the image using bilinear weighting onto the 4 neighbour pixels surrounding the coordinates to reduce pixelation artefacts in the super-resolution image.